itamarc/itamarc.github.io/README.md

 ## Mogno

-Mogno Lib for web applications development in Java.
+Mogno Lib for web applications development in Java (a project from a long time ago).

 https://github.com/itamarc/mogno